piterwilson/SwiftUI-Modal-on-iPad/iPadConditionalViewModal/README.md

 * Full SwiftUI solution

 ### CONS
-* Not really a modal presentation.
+* Not really a modal presentation(?).
 The "base" view and all its view hierarchy are still present under the "modal".
-This can be a pain if you want to support accesibility and this requires extra work arounds.
+This can be a pain if you want to support accesibility.
+You can of course present the conditional modal **instead of** rather than on top of the base view.
+This setup works but needs to be written rather clever to scale well.
 * You will have to add your own animated transition.